-'Tis the season — the spirit of giving is upon us.
-And as the consumer confidence stays strong, there may be even more giving than in previous years.
-The National Retail Federation estimates that U.S. holiday sales this year will exceed $655 billion, a record-breaking figure that excludes restaurant sales and represents a 3.6 percent increase over 2015.
-Deloitte, an international business consulting firm, also predicts a banner holiday season, with total purchasing forecasted to top $1 trillion.
+Updated December 2017 — 'Tis the season — the spirit of giving is upon us.
+And as consumer confidence stays strong, there may be even more giving than in previous years.
+The National Retail Federation estimates that U.S. holiday sales this year will exceed $675 billion, a record-breaking figure that excludes restaurant sales and represents a 3.6 percent increase over 2016.
+Deloitte, an international business consulting firm, also predicts a banner holiday season, with total purchasing forecasted to top $1.04 trillion.
 Gift wrappers are in for a very busy couple of months.

-Ecommerce is expected to be a significant component of total sales — Deloitte estimates nearly $100 billion, almost 20 percent more than last year.
+Ecommerce is expected to be a significant component of total sales — Deloitte estimates an 18 to 21 percent increase over last year, up to $114 billion.
 With that much activity, it's only natural to wonder how you should pay — cash, credit card, debit card, and mobile payment options among the many choices.

-Braden More, Head of Payment Strategy for Wells Fargo Bank, understands such concerns.
+Braden More, Head of Partnerships & Industry Relations for Wells Fargo Bank, understands such concerns.
 "First things first: It's important for all of our customers to know that with our zero-liability protection, our debit and credit cardholders are not liable for fraudulent transactions that are promptly reported.
 And that's irrespective of whether the card was swiped, dipped, typed, tapped, or rolled with an old-fashioned 'knuckle buster,'" he says.

 Understanding mobile payment

 This type of protection extends to those using the newest and most cutting-edge technologies, says More.